HimaPH05/Like-Card/README.md

-# React Contact Cards
+# Like/Unlike Card

-A React-based Single Page Application (SPA) developed as part of the YHills internship project.
+A React-based mini project developed as part of the YHills internship program.
+The project demonstrates reusable React components, props, and state management using the `useState` Hook.

 ## Project Overview

-This project demonstrates the use of React components to create and dynamically display contact cards in a single-page application.

-Users can enter contact information, and the application dynamically generates contact cards and displays them on the same page.
+This application displays multiple technology cards, with each card having its own title, like status, and Like/Unlike button.

+The project demonstrates how React props can be used to pass different titles to a reusable Card component and how `useState` can be used to manage the Like/Unlike state independently for each card.

 ## Features

-- User input form for creating contact details
-- Dynamic creation of contact cards
+- Reusable Card component
+- Different titles passed using props
+- Like/Unlike functionality
+- Liked/Not Liked status display
-- Reusable React components
+- State management using React `useState`
-- Modular component-based structure
-- Single Page Application (SPA)
-- Props used to pass data between components
-- Separate components for adding and displaying users
-- Responsive user interface
+- Simple and responsive card-based interface
+- Hover effects and styled components

 ## Technologies Used